K-RED90/fastapi-autocrud/CONTRIBUTING.md

 - Add bulk endpoints to generated routers
 - Add BulkResponse schema for bulk operation responses
 - Add comprehensive tests for bulk operations

-## Testing
-- Added unit tests for all bulk operations
-- Added integration tests with FastAPI TestClient
-- Tested with sample application

 ## Breaking Changes
 None - all changes are backward compatible